brotkrueml/typo3-matomo-widgets/Documentation/Widgets/Index.rst

    linkMatomo

+.. _widgets-most-views-pages:

 Most viewed pages
 =================

+.. versionchanged:: 4.0
+   The numbers for the last 28 days are displayed.
+In older versions the numbers for the current month have been shown.

-Show the most viewed pages of a site for the current month:
+Show the most viewed pages of a site for the last 28 days:

 .. figure:: /Images/WidgetMostViewedPages.png
    :alt: Widget Most viewed pages